Tr0cker/Digital-TU-Dublin/README.md

 Technical Focus:
 The project primarily demonstrates handling cookies in PHP for session management and user preferences.

+CSS library: i used nice page library/template since this project only focus on PHP part(my supervisors said css would not be graded)

 Getting Started(in order to use this, you need to create a database first):

 CREATE DATABASE IF NOT EXISTS tu_dublin;